top of page

 Smith.webp

-Korrie Smith is a graduate of the Florida Polytechnic University.
+Korrie Smith is an alumni of the research group.
 In conjunction with his duties in the lab, he served as a Resident Advisor, and as a Presidential Ambassador for the university.
 Korrie is proficient in high-speed video capture and analysis, and provided experimental support on numerous projects.
-He plans to use his education to provide useful engineering solutions for the less fortunate globally, as well as for his fellow countrymen in Jamaica.
+He is also skilled in CAD modeling and assembly, and enjoys undertaking challenging, out-of-the-box projects.

 Cruz.jpeg